 Plant

-- If you enjoy growing – and eating – fresh okra, plant it soon so it has enough heat to get off to a good start, giving you abundant pods as the season cools down.
+- If you enjoy growing – and eating –fresh okra, plant it soon so it has enough heat to get off to a good start.
+This will give you abundant pods as the season cools down.

 - Transplant your tomatoes, peppers, and eggplant that you’ve started indoors.
 Sow onion seeds now as well for a late spring crop next year.